Global Supply Chain Management

 - Students will understand inventory management principles, operations management principles, supplier management principles, TQM principles, transportation management principles, service-operation-management principles, and warehousing principles.

 Advisory board members rated this as a strength of the GSCM program.
 The advisory board recommended that leadership skills and project management skills were the only area where graduates needed improvement.
+We have added a mentoring program to help develop leadership skills and we are teaching project management in our operations course.

 Students placed in National case competitions.
 MBA students placed 2nd at the TCU National Case Competition